 The data set is split between the ASX 100 and ASX Small Ords (as each set has different weights applied to each factor).
 The aim is to identify which entities have features that expose investors to downside risk.

 The ASX 100 measures performance by shorting the bottom quartile (weakest governed) companies and taking a long position in the remaining top three quartiles.
 The ASX 100 was launched in March 2012 and shows the weakest companies for governance performing approximately in line with the top three quartiles since inception (performance measured using quarterly TSR, equally weighted and rebalanced quarterly).
-The accounting risk factor in the ASX 100 Index is a strong predictor of underperformance, with 6.0% pa underperformance since 2012 (7.1% in 12 months to March 2020 and 7.5% pa in three years to March 2020).
+The accounting risk factor in the ASX 100 Index is a strong predictor of underperformance, with 4.5% pa underperformance since 2012 (underperformance over the past two, three, five & seven years).

 The ASX Small Ords is measured by shorting an equally weighted portfolio of the bottom 15% of companies (weakest governed) and a long position in the ASX Small Ords.
-The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 11.0%pa since inception (5.25 years track record).
+The ASX Small Ords data set was launched in Jan 2015 and to date shows the weakest companies for corporate governance underperforming by 8.7%pa since inception (5.75 years track record).